connorvhennen/Consulting-For-the-City-of-LA/README.md

 # Consulting-For-the-City-of-LA
-Analyzing and building interactive tools to track housing trends
+Analyzing and building interactive tools to track construction trends in the greater LA area with Python and R